codepath/android_guides/Configuring-a-Parse-Server.md

 ### Browsing Parse Data

-The hosted Parse instance deployed uses [MongoLab](https://mongolab.com/) to store all of your data.
-MongoLab is a hosted version of [MongoDB](https://www.mongodb.org/) which is a document-store which uses JSON to store your data.
+The hosted Parse instance deployed uses [mLab](https://mlab.com/) (previously called MongoLab) to store all of your data. mLab is a hosted version of [MongoDB](https://www.mongodb.org/) which is a document-store which uses JSON to store your data.

 If you are using Heroku, you can verify whether the objects were created by clicking on the MongoDB instance in the Heroku panel: